 T64 CNST 572 Legal Aspects of Construction

 A survey of the legal problems of the construction manager, including but not limited to liability in the areas of contracts, agency, torts, insurance, bad judgment and oversight.
+Credit 3 units.

 T64 CNST 573 Fundamentals in Construction Management